AutoFlowResearch/SmartPeak/docs/guide/tutorials.rst

 #. quantitationMethods.csv
-	This file contains information about various quantitation methods and their values, the header including a sample entry is shown below:
+	This file contains information about various quantitation methods and their values, and is required for absolute quantitation.
+	The header including a sample entry is shown below:

 	.. table:: quantitationMethods.csv Headers
 		:widths: auto